 Look at where coffee is in this graphic.

-The average American has a car for 6.5 years.
+The average American keeps a car for eight years.
 It’s difficult for an auto sales company to maintain customer loyalty over such a long period of time.

-But it’s not impossible, especially if you can get that customer to keep coming back for regular maintenance and services on their vehicle.
+But it’s not impossible, especially if you can get that customer to keep returning for regular maintenance and services on their vehicle.

 What’s the best way to create loyalty?

-In the ecommerce industry, you have to have strong email and social media marketing skills.
+In the ecommerce industry, you must have strong email and social media marketing skills.